Herbalism 101 | Herbal Indications A-C

 Lemon Balm (Melissa officinalis)

 This fragrant herbal ally has been used for centuries for its antiviral properties.
-She helps treat cold sores, and she may also inhibit the growth of viruses that cause influenza.
+It helps ease cold sores and may also inhibit the growth of viruses that cause influenza.

 Anxiolytic